xcp-ng/xcp-ng-org/docs/installation/migrate-to-xcp-ng.md

 :::warning

 - **Downtime**: The OVA can only be exported while the VM is off, except if you export a clone.
 However, all blocks written after the clone won't be on the imported VM.
-If you can sync after, it's fine!).
+If you can sync after, it's fine!.
 This can take a while, and your VMs won't be reachable until it's fully exported AND imported on destination.
 - **Storage**: You need an intermediary storage where you can export then import the OVA file.
 If your VMs are small, it's OK.
 - **Manual process**: Even if it's simple to do, it can be cumbersome if you have a lot of VMs to migrate.
 :::

 :::note
-OVA import method will miss the information if the VM is running BIOS or UEFI mode.
-Double check your settings on your original system, and then enable (or not) UEFI on XCP-ng side for the destination VM.
-You can do so in VM advanced tab in Xen Orchestra.
+The OVA import process does not retain whether the VM was using BIOS or UEFI.
+Be sure to check this setting on the source system, then configure the destination VM accordingly.
+You can enable or disable UEFI in the Advanced tab of the VM settings in Xen Orchestra.
 :::

 ### CloneZilla